 Rev. John Kelly, founding pastor of Holy Cross, was succeeded in 1922 by Rev. Thomas Healy.
 Rev. John Paschang served as pastor of Holy Cross from 1927 until his consecration as Bishop of Grand Island in October of 1951.
 Under Monsignor Edward Appelbaum, the next pastor of Holy Cross, the new church was completed in 1955 and the school enrollment peaked at 1,475 students in 1959.

 Succeeding Monsignor Appelbaum in 1970 was Monsignor Edward O’Donnell.
 The preceding pastorates had recorded remarkable growth and expansion, both in membership and property; Monsignor O’Donnell’s pastorate was notable for uncommon spiritual prosperity.

 Rev. Charles Swanson was named the new pastor of Holy Cross upon Monsignor O’Donnell’s retirement in 1993.
 With Fr.
 Chuck’s arrival, the parish has shown a theme of welcoming and stewardship.
 From greeting visitors at the start of Mass to beginning the now annual Spaghetti Dinner, Fr.
 Chuck emphasized reaching out to one another, and our neighbors.
 He initiated the Stewardship Program to encourage people to give of their time, talent and treasures.
 Believing in Stewardship himself, Fr.
-Chuck volunteers as Chaplain for the Omaha Fire Department and the Omaha Police Department.
+Chuck volunteered as Chaplain for the Omaha Fire Department and the Omaha Police Department.

 In 1995, Holy Cross Parish celebrated its 75th Anniversary year and during the 2011-2012 school year Holy Cross School celebrated its 75th Anniversary year.
 Fr.
-Salanitro looks forward to the future, building community and continuing evangelization within our parish.
+Salanitro looked forward to the future, building community and continuing evangelization within our parish.